 - 60. It was a clear, summer evening. was wearing Battle Dress and goggles but no crash helmet.
 He had brought me some Tunnock's snowballs which he knew I liked.
-At first he was angry because of the confrontation with Mr. but calmed down.
+At first he was angry because of the confrontation with Mr. QBA but calmed down.
 He said he didn't understand why he was so upset, that he'd called Quarrier's in the afternoon and spoken to Mr. Munro, explaining he needed to visit me that day because he was returning to Germany on Sunday.
-Mr. Munro said it would be alright, and he would inform the bike. - 61.
+Mr. Munro said it would be alright, and he would inform the QBA/QBB.
+Mr. QBA told he wanted me back by 8pm and he wasn't to take me on the bike. - 61.
 We walked around Quarrier's Village and mostly talked about family. said he wasn't able to come on the Saturday because he had to attend a parade at Stirling Castle.
 When we went to the playing fields, a lot of the children were around and a few of them spoke to us.
 I had told many of them about being a soldier.
 I was always talking about him.
 When he saw some boys having a kick-about, he joined in.
 Both of us were very unhappy.
-When we got back to 43, Mr. was waiting at the door. hugged me and promised to take me to visit when he was on leave later in the year.
-I cried most of that night. - Around midmorning next day, Friday, Mr. Elder called me out of class and said I had to return to 43 right away.
-A prefect, Look me and jokingly asked what I'd been up to?
-A police car was parked outside 43, A police sergeant in the sitting room.
-Mr. District just blurted out something like, "Your brother crashed on his way home last night and was killed." - I have no recollection of anything he or anyone else said.
+When we got back to 43, Mr. Was a waiting at the door. hugged me and promised to take me to visit when he was on leave later in the year.
+I cried most of that night. - 62.
+Around midmorning next day, Friday, Mr. Elder called me out of class and said I had to return to 43 right away.
+A prefect, took me and jokingly asked what I'd been up to?
+A police car was parked outside 43, QBAQBB and a police sergeant in the sitting room.
+Mr. QBA just blurted out something like, "Your brother crashed on his way home last night and was killed." - I have no recollection of anything he or anyone else said.
 I can't even remember if I cried.

-I went into the Playroom and Mrs brought me a cup of tea.
+I went into the Playroom and Mrs or brought me a cup of tea.
 She was crying and sat with me for a while.
 I'm not certain but think she told me she was around the same age as me when her father was killed in World War 2.
 Mr. Munro and Mr. Jones, the minister of Zion church, came later but I don't remember what they said or anything of that night.